 We can see from the above output that it took nearly 3 seconds to complete it even with different functions.

-also provides us with options to choose between threads and processes to use for parallel execution.
-It’s up to us if we want to use multi-threading or multi-processing for our task.
+The joblib also provides us with options to choose between threads and processes to use for parallel execution.
+It's up to us if we want to use multi-threading or multi-processing for our task.

 One should prefer to use multi-threading on a single PC if possible if tasks are light and data required for each task is high.
 The reason behind this is that creation of processes takes time and each process has its own system registers, stacks, etc hence it takes time to pass data between processes as well.
-In the case of threads, all of them are part of one processes hence all have access to the same data, unlike multi-processing.
+In the case of threads, all of them are part of one process hence all have access to the same data, unlike multi-processing.

-Below we are explaining our first examples where we are asking joblib to use threads
+Below we are explaining our first example where we are asking joblib to use threads for parallel execution of tasks.
+The joblib Parallel class provides an argument named prefer which accepts values like threads, processes, and None.

 %time Parallel(n_jobs=-1, prefer="threads")([delayed(slow_power)(i, 5) for i in range(10)])

-Below we are explaining the same example as above one but with processes
+Below we are explaining the same example as above one but with processes as our preference.

 %time Parallel(n_jobs=-1, prefer="processes")([delayed(slow_power)(i, 5) for i in range(10)])

-pool object on the fly and then called it immediately.
-Ideally, it's not a good way to use the pool because if your code is creating many Parallel
+This section introduces us to one of the good programming practices to use when coding with joblib.
+Many of our earlier examples created a Parallel pool object on the fly and then called it immediately.
+Ideally, it's not a good way to use the pool because if your code is creating many Parallel objects then you'll end up creating many pools for running tasks in parallel hence overloading resources.

-and use it as a context manager.
-We should then wrap all code into this context manager and use this one parallel pool object for all our parallel executions rather than creating Parallel
+It's advisable to create one object of Parallel and use it as a context manager.
+We should then wrap all code into this context manager and use this one parallel pool object for all our parallel executions rather than creating Parallel objects on the fly each time and calling.

-context manager and using only 2 cores of computers for parallel processing.
+Below we are explaining our first example of Parallel context manager and using only 2 cores of computers for parallel processing.

 %%time